christophsax/seasonal/README.md

     final(x)
     plot(x)

 The first argument has to be a time series of class `"ts"`.
 By default, `seas` calls the SEATS adjustment procedure.
-If you prefer the X11 adjustment procedure, use the following option (see the next section for more details about the syntax):
+If you prefer the X11 adjustment procedure (this is what X-12ARIMA does), use the following option (see the next section for more details about the syntax):

     seas(AirPassengers, x11 = list())